May 24, 2023

 An example of some of the news you might see in an SVP News Bulletin.
 From the June 1964 issue.
 Taken by Brigid Christison, original photographer unknown.

-For example, one could take a look at the ongoing field work at an institution, reach out to the people there via the member directory to arrange a collections visit, learn about the new tools they could use for their research, and then post a request for a reprint of an out-of-date publication that could assist with their work.
-The bulletins allowed members spread out across North America and abroad (mainly Europe, China, and the Soviet Union) to keep up with their colleagues even as the Cold War kept them isolated from each other.
 Importantly for PalaeoPoems.com, the bulletins were also full of palaeoart: poems, comics, and short, humorous stories, written or submitted by members.
-Many of the poems that we’ve featured on PalaeoPoems.com were found by flipping through the collection of SVP bulletins at the Yale Peabody Museum.
-These lighthearted works of palaeoart had a variety of topics and authors, and ranged from doodles or limericks to more elaborate reconstructions and ballads that allowed members’ personalities to shine through.
+Many of the poems that we’ve featured on PalaeoPoems.com were found by flipping through the collection of SVP bulletins at the Yale Peabody Museum (thanks to Dan Brinkman for the access!).
+These lighthearted works of palaeoart had a variety of topics and authors and ranged from doodles or limericks to more elaborate reconstructions and ballads that allowed members’ personalities to shine through.

 a single page cartoon illustration of a grinning Captorhinus laying eggs in a shallow hole on the side of a swampy beach.
 A pointy headed, four legged reptile is whispering to a Diplocaulus as they watch from the water, and says "Don't look now, but that Mrs. Captorhinus is laying her eggs on dry land!"
 "On dry land" is underlined.
 Beneath the cartoon is the caption "II.
 Origin of Reptiles."